Posted in RECIPES

 INSTRUCTIONS

-2. Heat 1 Tbsp OLIVE OIL or 1 Tbsp WATER to medium temperature
+2. Heat VEGETABLE BROTH to medium temperature

 4. Lower heat and sautée to desired tenderness

-Asparagus (español: espárragos) (asparagus officinalis) is a perennial flowering plant species in the genus Asparagus.
+Asparagus is a perennial flowering plant species in the genus Asparagus.
 Its young shoots are used as a spring vegetable.
 It is widely cultivated as a vegetable crop.
-Asparagus is anti-inflammatory and antioxidant.
-It is a good source of Vitamin K, Vitamin B1 Thiamine, and Fiber.
 It serves as a natural diuretic, nourishes the digestive tract.
 It helps with a healthy pregnancy, helps fight cancer, and supports skin health.
 Asparagus can be eaten raw and makes a good addition to salads.
 Lightly steamed, blanched, or roasted asparagus is a delicious side dish with almost any meal.
+Recipe for Sauteed Asparagus.

-Nutrition Facts: 1 cup of asparagus
+1 cup asparagus

 calories 27